The Malachi Prophecies

 [1a] - The Angel of Malachi is the prophet Elias as revealed below in verse 23.
-For Mark and Matthew the Angel was John the Baptist who was supposed to be seen by the reader as a reincarnation of the prophet Elias.
+For Mark and Matthew the Angel was John the Baptist who was supposed to be seen by the reader as a reincarnation or a substitute of the prophet Elias.

 [1b] - The "Lord whom you seek" is Jesus who "suddenly comes" to clease the temple in Mark 11:15-19 and Matthew 21:12-16.

 - The "day of his coming" is the day when Elias came to Jesus and transfigured him (Mk 9:1-8, and Mt 17:1-13).
 According to Matthew, when the apostles saw Jesus and Elias and heard God's voice from the cloud "they fell prostrate and were very afraid" but then Jesus came and touched them and said "rise and do not be afraid."
 (Mt 17:6-7).
 This refers to when Jesus and Elias come together in the story of the transfiguration.
 The "face of Jesus shone like sun" (Mt 17:2) and his garments became "dazzling white such as no fuller on earth could bleach them" (Mk 9:3, and Mt 17:2).

 - This verse is the prophecy that God has a Son and that he will spare Men who serve (believe) in him.

 - The Sun of Righteousness is Jesus who will "rise" from the dead.
 The metaphor of "healing in it's wings" is a prophecy that Jesus would have the power to heal.